Dividing High-Value Assets In Everett And Snohomish County

 Some families, however, have particularly high-value assets to consider, which adds a distinct level of complexity to standard divorce proceedings.
 The average family law and divorce attorney is not necessarily equipped to resolve these issues because they require an understanding of the valuation of assets as well as the collateral consequences of liquidating versus retaining assets.

-At Akiona Law, PLLC, you can receive skillful counsel from high-asset divorce lawyers who understand the full scope of issues you face as you negotiate or litigate property division in Washington state.
+At Akiona Law, PLLC, you will receive skillful counsel from high-asset divorce lawyers who understand the full scope of issues you face as you negotiate or litigate property division in Washington state.

 Comprehensive Answers To Your Property Division Questions

 We work with our clients personally to help them consider complex questions such as: